mtngrown/mtngrown.github.io/source/pb/games/situation-4-game-1.html.markdown

 ### Balance

+Situation #4 feels well-balanced.

 ### Variants

-* For players constrained by table length, the victory conditions can be adjusted to play the scenario on two boards.
+* For players constrained by table length, the victory conditions could be adjusted to play the scenario on two boards.
+For this first game, no units made it on to Board 1.